analogdevicesinc/msdk/Examples/MAX78000/CNN/kws20_demo/README.md

 ### Using Debug Terminal

-Debug terminal shows more information on status and detected words.
+Debug terminal shows more status information and detected words.

 The USB cable connected to CN1 (USB/PWR) provides power and serial communication.

-To configure PC terminal program select correct COM port and settings as follow:
+To configure the PC terminal program select the correct COM port and settings as follow:

 ![](Resources/Terminal2.png)

-After turning on power or pressing reset button the following message will appear in terminal window:
+After turning on power or pressing the reset button the following message will appear in the terminal window:

 ![](Resources/Terminal1.png)